Manchester High School West: Athletics

-West athletics have a particularly strong rivalry with another city high school, Manchester Central.
+West athletics once had a particularly strong rivalry with another city high school, Manchester Central High School; however, as of 2016, the two schools are in different NHIAA divisions.

 The men's tennis team were state champions in 2005 and runners up in 2007.

 In 2007 many of the students interested in playing ice hockey went to Bedford High, causing a decline in Manchester West's hockey team.
 The three public zoned high schools in Manchester proposed making a co-op hockey team taking from all three schools, but because the combined student population would be higher than that of Pinkerton Academy, the largest high school in the state, the New Hampshire Interscholastic Athletic Association (NHIAA) Classification Committee disallowed that move.
 West formed a common hockey team with Manchester Central.